JaimeStarling/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-A review of the production data, provided by the AutorsRUs manufacturing team, on the proposed MechaCar prototypes.
+A review of the production data, provided by the AutosRUs manufacturing team, on the proposed MechaCar prototypes.

 ## Linear Regression to Predict MPG
 Data provided by the manufacturing team, found here as [MechaCar_mpg.csv](MechaCar_mpg.csv), cover 50 prototypes, produced using multiple design specifications to identify ideal vehicle performance, determined here by MPG, or miles per gallon: